ACUERDO DE PROCESAMIENTO DE DATOS

 ZeroBounce takes the following security measures and those described in Annex II, to protect Personal Data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access:

-• All Personal Data received hereunder will be stored and processed in the EU;
+• Unless otherwise specifically instructed by the Data Controller, all Personal Data received hereunder will be stored and processed in the EU;

-• ZeroBounce has restricted access to four personnel members with the ability to directly access files containing personal information on ZeroBounce servers, each of whom have agreed to maintain the confidentiality of any personal information;
+• ZeroBounce has restricted access to four personnel members with the ability to directly access files containing personal information on ZeroBounce servers in the EU, each of whom have agreed to maintain the confidentiality of any personal information;

 • All data uploads and downloads sent between ZeroBounce and its customers flow through third party CloudFlare’s servers in the EU;